 Academic Director, Political Science Co-op Program

 MPhil in International Relations, University of Oxford

 BSocSc in International Development & Globalization, University of Ottawa

 - POLI 486 Advanced Seminar in International Relations

-For more information on my academic research, teaching, and policy work, please see my website.
+For more information on my academic research, please see my website.